josuah/notmarkdown/doc/index.md

 How to handle vHosts on Gopher, like for the Web?
 -------------------------------------------------
-No vHosts on Gopher: multiple domain with the same destination point to the same website, unlike in the web when you can redirect them as you wish.
+No vHosts on Gopher: multiple domain with the same destination point to the same website, unlike in the Web when you can redirect them as you wish.

-For instance if //doc.example.com/ and //git.example.com/ point to the same server, gopher will pick the same /index.gph for both.
+For instance if //doc.example.com/ and //git.example.com/ point to the same server, geomyidae(1) will pick the same /index.gph for both.
 A solution is to always use prefixes, like //doc.example.com/doc/ or //git.example.com/git/.